Eligibility and Requirements

 Professional Practice Program

 New PPC holders are required to successfully complete the IPA Professional Practice Program within 6 months of being issued with a PPC.
-The Professional Practice Program is a two day interactive workshop that provides you with the tools needed to successfully manage and grow your professional accounting practice.
+The Professional Practice Program is an online interactive workshop that runs over six weeks that provides you with the tools needed to successfully manage and grow your professional accounting practice.
 Click here for more information.

 Further details are available on the IPA Rules and Standards page and we recommend you read these before applying for a PPC.